 Late-Career General Counsel Salary

-Wages for Late-Career General Counsels are generous, with average pay above six figures ($188K) per year.
-Cash earnings for Late-Career General Counsels — which occasionally include more than $99K from bonuses and more than $44K from profit sharing — stretch from around $129K to approximately $349K.
+Late-Career General Counsels can expect to earn a very comfortable salary, with average salaries (in the ballpark of $191K) surpassing six figures annually.
+Total incomes of Late-Career General Counsels incorporate potential for, in a few cases, more than $100K from bonuses and close to $48K from profit sharing; these performance components cause packages to range between $136K and $357K.
 Work is enjoyable for Late-Career General Counsels, who typically claim high levels of job satisfaction.
 The majority of Late-Career General Counsels (68 percent) who took the survey are men.
 Most report receiving medical coverage from their employers and a strong majority collect dental insurance.
-The figures in this overview were provided by individuals who took PayScale's salary questionnaire.
+The data for this synopsis comes from respondents who took the PayScale salary survey.

 Pay Difference by Location

 Late-Career General Counsels will find that Irvine offers an impressive pay rate, one which exceeds the national average by 52 percent.
 Late-Career General Counsels can also look forward to large paychecks in cities like New York (+38 percent), Los Angeles (+18 percent), San Francisco (+13 percent), and Denver (+12 percent).
 Late-Career General Counsels in Pittsburgh earn salaries far below the national average by 40 percent, proving that geography overwhelmingly affects the pay scale for those in this field.
 Below-median salaries also turn up in Philadelphia and Dallas (19 percent lower and 7 percent lower, respectively).